top of page

 Responsibility: rest

 Before the born-again moment, our spirit was the dead sin nature (Jn 5:24,25, Eph 2:1, Col 2:13), separated from God and under His just wrath (Eph 2:3).
-At the born-again moment, however, the Holy Spirit "gave birth" to a new creation spirit in us (Jn 3:6).
+At the born-again moment, however, the Holy Spirit birthed or regenerated a new creation spirit in us (Jn 3:6).
 This new spirit was prophesied twice by Ezekiel (Eze 11:19, 36:26,27); in context he is referring to when national Israel experiences it after the Second Coming (Zec 12:10-14).
-Jesus' first coming, and His conversation with Nicodemus began the fulfillment of Ezekiel's two prophecies.
+Jesus' first coming, and His conversation with Nicodemus, began the fulfillment of Ezekiel's prophecies.

-At the born-again moment the Lord's Spirit fused with ours and became one (1Co 6:17).
+At the born-again moment the Lord's Spirit joined with ours and became one (1Co 6:17).
 That Spirit bears witness with our spirit that we are new creations and now saved (Ro 8:16).
-Notice where Paul said Jesus is residing in 2Timothy 4:22 (Young's Literal Translation): The Lord Jesus Christ [is] with thy spirit...
+Notice how Paul worded 2Timothy 4:22 (Young's Literal Translation): The Lord Jesus Christ [is] with thy spirit...

 Theological Term: justification

-Justification is God's judicial act of declaring us perfectly and eternally righteous, cancelling our death sentence in Gehenna.
-As I explained above, this happened in our spirit at the born-again moment.
+Justification is God's judicial act of declaring us perfectly righteous, actually making our spirit perfectly righteous (explained in the next section), and canceling our death sentence in Gehenna.
+This happened in our spirit at the born-again moment.
 The following verses describe justification in helpful detail.

 Acts 13:39 (NKJV, underline mine): ...everyone who believes is justified from all things...